DeexantBharti/Ai-powered-amount-Detection-App/README.md

 Key: document → Type: File

 Upload your image and send the request.

+Troubleshooting (Postman SSL Error):
+If you see EPROTO: WRONG_VERSION_NUMBER in Postman, it’s a client-side SSL issue, not a server error.
+✅ Fix: Go to Postman → Settings → General → SSL Certificate Verification → Turn OFF, then retry the request.

 5. 🚧 Known Issues and Potential Improvements
 ⚠️ Known Issues